apbendi/token_faucet/README.md

 # Token Faucet 🚰

 Easily mintable tokens conforming to the [ERC20](https://en.wikipedia.org/wiki/ERC-20) and [ER721](http://erc721.org/) standards.
-Useful for testing  other smart contracts or applications which interact with these standard tokens.
-Available at [tokenfaucet.casa](https://tokenfaucet.casa).
+It is useful for testing  other smart contracts or applications which interact with these standard tokens.
+Deployed for use at [tokenfaucet.casa](https://tokenfaucet.casa).

+Built by [@BenDiFrancesco](https://twitter.com/BenDiFrancesco) as side project to my side project.

 ## Usage